-But the “Pro” in Apple’s devices isn’t even accurate anymore.
-It used to be the best notebook on the market for creatives, developers and people with big requirements.
+But a “Pro” in Apple’s inclination isn’t even accurate anymore.
+It used to be a best cover on a marketplace for creatives, developers and people with large requirements.

 Meanwhile, Milen Dzhumerov writes:

 This one-size proceed has elemental flaws since we haven’t reached a theatre where a tradeoffs are excusable to high-demanding professionals.
 Almost each choice we make in this life is all about tradeoffs: it’s a same in hardware engineering.
 For example, creation laptops thinner and lighter means sacrificing opening that we wouldn’t if we did not have those constraints.